rancher/rancher-docs/README.md

 Directories in the repo correspond to submenus in the site sidebar.
 We try to keep our submenus to a maximum of three levels deep, or four if absolutely necessary.

-The sidebar on the live site is rendered based on the contents of the file `sidebar.json`, which is located in the top level of the repository.
-If you add, move, or delete a page, `sidebar.json` must be updated.
+The sidebar on the live site is rendered based on the contents of the file, `sidebars.json`, which is located in the top level of the repository.
+If you add, move, or delete a page, `sidebars.json` must be updated.

 ## Docs Website